SergioSgz90/202205-W04_Sergio-Garcia/readme.md

 | true    | false | false  |                   |
 | false   | false | true   |                   |
 | "Water" | "oil" | false  |

+This function it's implemented without the operators === or == and replicates the behaviour of these two operators with the method object.is() and the logical operator !.

 ## Intructions
 Use the file input_values.js to introduce and evaluate the values for A and B (Line 4 & 5).